Key dates and times: Conference at a Glance

 Historic places are about more than their style of construction and age.
 They are the embodiment of memories and stories that give them meaning and a sense of identity for people and contribute to conviviality and community.
 This session will explore the role of stories and narrative in place-making and how we can incorporate our stories to give historic places relevance for people today.

-Presenters: Dale Jarvis (Heritage Foundation NL); Kristin Catherwood (Saskatchewan Heritage); Chris Brooks (Battery Radio, St. John’s)
+Presenters: Dale Jarvis (Heritage Foundation of NL); Kristin Catherwood (Saskatchewan Heritage); Chris Brooks (Battery Radio, St. John’s).
+Moderated by Diane Tye (Department of Folklore, Memorial University).

 12:00 pm – Wrap-up